Warm Weather Annuals-Snapdragons

 Varieties

-Dwarf-6″-15″, these are dense and bushy- Try these with dianthus, dwarf plumbago, dusty miller, vinca
+Dwarf-6″-15″, these are dense and bushy- Try these with dianthus, dwarf plumbago, dusty miller, and vinca.

 Medium-try with geranium, marigold